waridh/waridh.github.io/docs/_notes/math_225/linear_alg_review.md

 Ax = \lambda x
 $$

 To find the eigenvector, the eigenvalue must be found first.
 The property which will help us find the eigenvalue is that the determinant of the characteristic matrix is 0.
+A zero vector is not an eigenvector, even though it satisfies all the properties required by the eigenvector.
 The characteristic matrix of a transformation matrix has the following equation.

 $$
 A - \lambda I